themayursinha/blog/_posts/2026-06-27-spec-engineering-the-missing-layer-in-ai-agent-security.md

 I am not writing this to promote a tool.
 I am writing this because I believe spec engineering is the missing layer in AI agent security, and MCP Visor is one implementation of the pattern.
 The pattern is larger than any single product.

+In June 2026, Google DeepMind published their [AI Control Roadmap](https://deepmind.google/blog/securing-the-future-of-ai-agents/) — a framework built on the same starting assumption: treat internal agents as potentially misaligned, add system-level security that provides assurance even when alignment is imperfect.
+Their approach uses trusted AI systems as supervisors.
+The spec engineering approach uses deterministic policy engines instead — no LLM jury, no persuasion surface.
+Same diagnosis.
+Different enforcement philosophy.

 Here is what the category needs:

 1. **Declarative policy formats** — YAML is a start.
 The long-term answer is domain-specific languages that compile to enforcement rules, with static analysis and formal verification.